Jonathan-Sandifer/All-Star-Events/docs/journals/Kieran.md

 ## 06/02/2022

 <p> Today was another battle.
 We did fix our database Issue with the help of curtis.
 I added accounts service to the yml file, began the preferences page and basically completed the styling.
 I also added some dummy data and am setting up for beginning some back-end work to get that going.
 We gotta appreciate the small wins, because it feels like we have been getting whooped so far. </p>

+## 06/06/2022

+<P> Today started off waiting for user authentication workshop so we could successfully create our users.
+After that, we had some more bug fixes, and towards the end of the day I was able to create a user.
+Now we can also list preferences that are attached to each specific user.
+Insomnia is working nicely, and tomorrow I will have to begin the component on the front end that takes in the selected values.  </p>